• Skip to primary navigation

 Instructions

-4. Pour mixture into 6 ramekin dishes, evenly divided.
+• Pour mixture into 6 ramekin dishes or panna cotta molds, evenly divided.
 Place ramekins into fridge for at least 5 hours, until they firm up.

-5. When ready to serve, top each panna cotta with sauce/coulis of choice (try our cherry sauce recipe) and enjoy!
+• When ready to serve, remove the panna cotta from the mold, or keep the panna cotta in the ramekin, and top with sauce/coulis of choice and enjoy!

 Recipe Notes